-We provide sexuality and relationship education programmes that are age and ability appropriate.
+We provide relationships and sexuality education programmes that are age and ability appropriate.

 Does Family Planning provide sexuality education programmes?

-Yes, we provide sexuality and relationships programmes in alternative education, teenage parent groups, independent training organisations, schools and through community groups and agencies.
+Yes, we provide relationships and sexuality programmes in alternative education, teenage parent groups, independent training organisations, schools and through community groups and agencies.

 We also offer in-school teacher training and updates, support with policy and programme development, and tools for teaching and assessment.